California’s First Scheduling Law

-When an employee works a partial shift, employers are required to pay the hours worked by the employee and to pay income for partial scheduled time that was unworked.
+When an employee works a partial shift, employers are required to pay the hours worked by the employee and to pay income for a partially scheduled time that was unworked.

 This pay of scheduled, unworked hours is called “reporting time pay.”
 These additional hours of pay don’t count toward overtime as they are not actual worked hours.

-When an employee is scheduled to work and the shift is cancelled or shortened, then the employee must be paid for half of the scheduled shift.
-This means that if an employee works 2 hours out of a scheduled 8 hour shift, the employee would be paid for the 2 worked hours and another 2 hours of “reporting time pay.”
-This is a total of 4 hours of pay, or half of the employee’s scheduled time.
+When an employee is scheduled to work and the shift is canceled or shortened, then the employee must be paid for half of the scheduled shift.
+This means that if an employee works 2 hours out of a scheduled 8-hour shift, the employee would be paid for the 2 worked hours and another 2 hours of “reporting time pay.”
+This is a total of 4 hours of pay or half of the employee’s scheduled time.

 Reporting time pay only pays up to 4 hours of pay in a single shift.
-Thus if an employee is scheduled to work 10 hours and the shift is cancelled, the employee still only gets paid a total of 4 hours for the cancelled shift.
+Thus if an employee is scheduled to work 10 hours and the shift is canceled, the employee still only gets paid a total of 4 hours for the canceled shift.

-In addition, the employee must be paid for a minimum of 2 hours for a cancelled or shortened shift.
+In addition, the employee must be paid for a minimum of 2 hours for a canceled or shortened shift.